nataliakt/products-app/README.md

 2. **Expo router:**

    - Used for seamless navigation between screens with support for stacks, tabs, and deep linking, enabling a better navigation experience.
+   - There is already a deep link available in the url `productsapp://product/:id` that opens the product.
+Open the url with the following command:
+     ```bash
+     npx uri-scheme open productsapp://product/1 --ios
+     npx uri-scheme open productsapp://product/1 --android
+     ```

 3. **Zustand:**